calthaus/calthaus.github.io/_pages/about.md

 {% include base_path %}

-I am a computational epidemiologist and head of the Interfaculty Platform for Data and Computational Science (INPUT) at the [Institute of Social and Preventive Medicine](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch), Switzerland.
+I am a computational epidemiologist and head of the [Interfaculty Platform for Data and Computational Science (INPUT)](https://www.ispm.unibe.ch/research/research_groups/input/index_eng.html) at the [Institute of Social and Preventive Medicine](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch), Switzerland.

-My research concerns how the population biology of infectious diseases is affected by environmental changes, dynamic patterns of host immunity, or public health interventions.
-Key areas of my research are emerging infectious diseases, antimicrobial resistance and sexually transmitted infections.
+A major focus of my research concerns how the population biology of infectious diseases is affected by public health interventions, dynamic patterns of host immunity, and environmental changes.